GianpieroTulipani/image_super_resolution/README.md

 <img src="https://github.com/user-attachments/assets/c1c18e7c-b2e7-46e9-8611-f5bf94257485" alt="Super Resolution Nework Architecture" width="800" height="400"/>

-## Network Architecture
+## Super-Resolution Network Architecture
- The Inverse Laplacian Pyramid Residual Network consists of multiple residual blocks, as illustrated in Figure 3.
+ The following Network consists of multiple residual blocks.
 Before the first block, an initial feature extraction module is introduced to shape the feature maps.
 In this module, the first convolutional layer generates 512-channel feature maps, followed by two stacked convolutional layers, each producing 128-channel feature maps.
 All convolutional layers in this module use a kernel size of 3 × 3.